 Since 1967, the Middle States Association of Colleges and Schools has granted Alvernia University full accreditation.
-The most recent reaffirmation of accreditation was granted in March 2005.
+The most recent reaffirmation of accreditation was granted on November 18, 2010.

 Entry-Level Doctor of Physical Therapy Program